spearwolf/eventize/README.md

 class Foo extends Eventize {}

 const ε = new Foo()

+// ε is now an object with eventize superpowers 🚀
 ```

 For __typescript__, the following _composition over inheritance_ variant has also worked well: